mlco2/codecarbon/docs/edit/methodology.rst

 .. code-block:: text

-    C = Carbon Intensity of the electricity consumed for compute, as kg of CO₂ emitted per kilowatt-hour.
+    C = Carbon intensity of the electricity used, measured in kg of CO₂ emitted per kilowatt-hour.

-    P = Power Consumed by the underlying infrastructure, as kilowatt-hour.
+    P = Power consumed by the underlying infrastructure, as kilowatt-hour.

 CO₂eq can then be calculated as ``C * P``